aperlini/Design-Patterns/README.md

 ### Design patterns

-A design pattern is a reusable solution to a commonly occuring problem within a given context in software design. [...]
-It is a description or template for how to solve a problem that can be used in many different situations.[^1]
+A design pattern is a reusable solution to a commonly occurring problem within a given context in software design. [...]
+It is a description or template for how to solve a problem that can be used in many different situations.[^2]

 ### Behavioural